Bob Saget: The Truth About His Battle With Substance Abuse

 The audio version of this article.

-Over the years, there have been many rumors about Saget being arrested.
-The truth is that he was never arrested for drug or alcohol use.
-However, he did state in his 2014 memoir that he was a very heavy drinker after the ending of his first marriage.
-The actor admitted to boasting about driving better when he was drunk and repeatedly got behind the wheel intoxicated.
+Over the years, rumors circulated about Saget being arrested.
+In reality, he was never arrested for drug or alcohol use.
+He did, however, write candidly in his 2014 memoir about a period of heavy drinking that followed the end of his first marriage.
+He admitted that he had wrongly convinced himself he drove better after drinking and that he repeatedly got behind the wheel while intoxicated.

 John Stamos